Publish Date - December 13, 2021 | Last Update: March 17, 2022

 – Sarah Ahmed, Living a Feminist Life

-As part of my work with Feminist Coach Academy, we have a detailed action and accountability plan in place.
+As part of my work with Feminist Coach Academy, we have created a detailed action and accountability plan.

 Here are key actions we’re committing to for 2022: